 by Danny Tariman

 My family will always remember the beautiful camp-out experience in this secluded cove in Zambales — the Anawangin Cove.
-Tall pine trees in the beach front, fine sand beach, and its charming moonlight at night.
+Tall pine trees in the beachfront, fine sand beach, and charming moonlight at night: truly perfect for camping.

 Anawangin Cove is accessible via Pundaquit, Zambales.
 Pundaquit village is about 1 hour drive from Subic, Olongapo.
 We left Manila early in the morning to maximize our time for touring.
 We had a good breakfast in Subic Bay Freeport.